sunnythelucky/menu/README.md

 # react-menu-app

-It's a simple and cute menu app
+It's a simple and cute menu app.

 ## Screenshot